 What’s that mean for you?

 RESTART Organic MCT oil gives your body what it needs—an efficient high-energy fuel.
-It is totally flavorless and totally satisfying and mixes perfectly with our Pure CBD Isolate.
+It is totally flavorless and totally satisfying and mixes perfectly with our CBD extracts.

 - Fast fuel for body & brain†